-Group boards and Tailwind Tribes are amazingfor putting your pin in front of a new audience.
-The boards/tribes you should join will differ depending on the product you promote, but here’s a list of 7 different group boards + 75 Tailwind tribes you can check out.
+Group boards and Tailwind Tribes are amazing for putting your pin in front of a new audience.
+The boards/tribes you should join will differ depending on the product you promote, but here’s a list of 175+ different group boards + 100+ Tailwind Tribes you can check out.

 To find more niche specific group boards, spend some time searching through PinGroupie.
 You can adjust the settings to find groups with higher repins and titles containing keywords you’re looking for.

 Don’t forget to schedule your post to go out in the future to relevant boards you’ve created.
 The key to making more consistent sales through Pinterest is through continually promoting your affiliate pins.
-Click here to sign up for a free trial of Tailwind!
+Click here to schedule 100 free pins with Tailwind!

-- Promote products on your blog through reviews, or on your sidebar
+- Promote products on your blog through reviews, and on your sidebar

-- Create a content upgrade that includes your affiliate link (if it’s relevant)
+- Create a content upgrade that includes your affiliate link (only if it’s relevant!)